kctraveler/sycl-word-cloud/README.md

 \* WINDOW_SIZE = 10,000

 ### Questions unanswered
 - Did it ever need subbuffers or could we have partitioned the range someother way.
+(Partitioners?)
 - Could we have tried to do the input the same as the output.
 Would either option limit the ability for simultaneous kernals to process each window.
 - Is their a chance that we are doing any simultaneous processing in current setup or is the q.submit blocking the outer loop.
 Probably is I would think.
+- Why are there errors at certain window sizes pertaining to the memory base address alignment and sub buffer creation.
+    - Multiples of 10,000 seem to work well
+    - Interestingly the final section doesn't have issues and is an odd size
+- Are the start and ranges inclusive, are we missig any words when we partition the subbuffer?

 ## ToDo:
 #### Functionality